Trump speaks on ‘migrant crime.’ The reality: It’s not rampant, but a real concern.

 “Migrant crime” has become a central refrain of Donald Trump’s presidential candidacy.
 Democrats say the claims are overblown.
 Here we explain recent high-profile criminal cases and how researchers assess immigrant crime rates.

-In response to Mr. Trump’s “migrant crime” claims, media reports often cite research finding that immigrants – including those unauthorized – do not commit crimes at higher rates than U.S. citizens.
+In response to Mr. Trump’s migrant-crime claims, media reports often cite research finding that immigrants – including those who are unauthorized – do not commit crimes at higher rates than U.S. citizens.
 Some of Mr. Trump’s backers are skeptical of that research.

+Overall, research has found that crime rates in cities generally aren’t impacted by immigration.
+And research points to no hard evidence that unauthorized immigrants commit crimes at higher rates than U.S. citizens.
+That said, data collection is limited.

+In the closing stretch of the election, former President Donald Trump continues to emphasize claims of “migrant crime.”
+On Friday, he spoke in Aurora, Colorado, a city he charges is overrun by a Venezuelan gang.
+The Republican mayor has said such concerns have been “grossly exaggerated.”

+For her part, Vice President Kamala Harris has largely avoided public discussion of historically high unauthorized migrant encounters with the Border Patrol under the Biden-Harris administration.
+She has called for more border security resources from Congress and blames Mr. Trump for thwarting a related bipartisan bill for political reasons.

+In response to Mr. Trump’s migrant-crime claims, media reports often cite research finding that immigrants – including those who are unauthorized – do not commit crimes at higher rates than U.S. citizens.
+Some of Mr. Trump’s backers are skeptical of that research.

-Here, we lay out some recent high-profile crimes, and examine how research on immigrant crime rates is conducted.
+We lay out some recent high-profile crimes, and examine how research on immigrant crime rates is conducted.

-What recent crimes have officials linked to unauthorized immigrant suspects?
+What recent crimes have officials linked to unauthorized-immigrant suspects?

-Here’s a sample of high-profile cases that have roiled the halls of Congress, Trump rallies, and national headlines this year.
+Here’s a sample of high-profile cases that have captured attention in Congress, Trump rallies, and national headlines this year.

 - Laken Riley.
 This February, police found the college-age nursing student’s body in the woods of the University of Georgia campus in Athens.
-Jose Ibarra, a Venezuelan national indicted for murder, has pleaded not guilty.

-Mr. Ibarra was apprehended by federal authorities in 2022 after unlawfully entering the U.S. near El Paso, Texas, according to an Immigration and Customs Enforcement (ICE) spokesperson.
+Jose Ibarra, a Venezuelan national indicted for murder, kidnapping, and other charges, has pleaded not guilty.
+Mr. Ibarra was apprehended by federal authorities in 2022 after unlawfully entering the United States near El Paso, Texas, according to an Immigration and Customs Enforcement (ICE) spokesperson.
 He was then paroled into the country and released for further processing.

 Attorneys for the defendant did not respond to interview requests.
 The Georgia trial is expected to start next month.

-Note: Editor’s note: This article was updated Oct.
-11, 2024, the date of its original publication, to reflect that the planned Trump rally in Aurora occurred as scheduled.